olcf/velocity/docs/source/starting/setup.rst

 .. important::

-    While Velocity provides a compatibility layer for `Apptainer <https://apptainer.org/documentation/>`_ and `Podman <https://docs.podman.io/en/latest>`_, it is still important to have a basic knowledge of how they work and the container building process in general.
+    While Velocity provides a compatibility layer for container backends such as `Apptainer <https://apptainer.org/documentation/>`_ and
+    `Podman <https://docs.podman.io/en/latest>`_, it is still important to have a basic knowledge of how they work and the container building process in general.